 The past few years when it hits the markets, I bring a few stalks home and play with it.
 I baked into berry heavy desserts and have used it in savory chutneys for grilled meats.
 I don’t hate it now.
 As well I am not afraid of it.
 I actually like the tartness it adds to my dishes.
-Maybe I am becoming quit fond of it.
+Maybe I am becoming quite fond of it.

-A couple weeks ago, sweet Maggie, came to stay for a special night.
-All she wanted for her 6th birthday was to have a sleep over at our house.
+A couple of weeks ago, sweet Maggie, came to stay for a special night.
+All she wanted for her 6th birthday was to have a sleepover at our house.
 She was intrigued as to what it would be like to stay in Oakland.
 Since it was her special time, she was the one to plan everything for the evening.
 She wanted chili for dinner, pizookies for dessert and chocolate croissants for breakfast (served in bed).
 She wanted to paint our nails, watch movies, girl talk, explore the neighborhood and snuggle (my favorite part).
 It was wonderful; but, too short.

 I decided to surprise her with something special to drink during dinner.
 Since we are not into soda and we don’t think it is healthy for little ones.
 I decided to make a fruit heavy simple syrup using fresh raspberries and rhubarb.
 I used unrefined raw sugar to make it slightly sweet.
 And some Morris Kitchen Ginger Syrup to add some spice.